barseghyanartur/django-fobi/README.rst

 django-fobi
 ===============================================
-`django-fobi` (later on named just `fobi`) is a customisable, modular, user- and developer- friendly form builder application for Django.
+`django-fobi` (later on named just `fobi`) is a customisable, modular, user- and developer- friendly form generator/builder application for Django.
 With `fobi` you can build Django forms using an intiutive GUI, save or mail posted form data.
 API allows you to build your own form elements and form handlers (mechanisms for handling the submitted form data).

 Prerequisites
 ===============================================